sjltaylor/view-support/README.markdown

 View support provides some conventions, best practices and tools to make it easy to build view objects that have a consistent interface.

 ## Motivation

 Great model frameworks such as JsModel make the M part of MVC easy and consistent.
 ViewSupport.js aims to do the same for views and is a thing layer over what browsers already provide.

-## Dependencies

-* [Object.js](https://github.com/sjltaylor/object.js) for mixin functionality.
-You do not need to be familiar with this library to use view support
-* [Eventify.js](https://github.com/sjltaylor/eventify) for event functionality. you should be familiar with eventify if you expect to use the events that view-support declares for views
-* [jQuery](http://jquery.com).
-For DOM manipulation and DOM querying.

 ## Features